 Danaus plexippus – Monarch

-In 2000, it was discovered that about half of our monarch population comes from the cornbelt between Nebraska and Ohio.
+In 2000, it was discovered about half of our monarch population comes from the cornbelt between Nebraska and Ohio.
 This can be determined by the genotypes of the milkweed eaten by the caterpillars.

 These butterflies get their common name from their rapid, skipping type of flight.
-They also have hooked-antennae and mothlike bodies.
+They have hooked-antennae and mothlike bodies.
 Skipper larvae are quite distinctive and easy to identify.
 They have large heads and what appears to be a collar that defines their neck.
-There are about 300 species of skippers in North America; many are quite similar are difficult to identify.
+There are about 300 species of skippers in North America; many are quite similar and are difficult to identify.

 Eggs are laid singly on the food plant.
 Once the larvae hatch, they will form shelters by tying the leaves and grasses together in a tube.
 Many species of skippers feed only a night.